Fenghuang: Symbolism

 The fenghuang originally consisted of a separate male feng and a female huang as symbols of yin and yang.
 The male feng represented the yang aspect while the huang represented the yin aspect; and together, the feng and huang image was symbolic of love between husband and wife.
 However, since the Qin dynasty, the fenghuang progressively went through a feminization process as the dragon became a symbol of masculinity.
-Eventually the feng and the huang merged into a single female entity.
+Eventually, the feng and the huang merged into a single female entity.

 In ancient and modern Chinese culture, fenghuang can often be found in the decorations for weddings or royalty, along with dragons.
 This is because the Chinese considered the dragon-and-phoenix design symbolic of blissful relations between husband and wife, another common yang and yin metaphor.
-In some traditions it appears in good times but hides during times of trouble, while in other traditions it appeared only to mark the beginning of a new era.
-In China and Japan it was a symbol of the imperial house, and it represented "fire, the sun, justice, obedience, and fidelity".
+In some traditions, it appears in good times but hides during times of trouble, while in other traditions it appeared only to mark the beginning of a new era.
+In China and Japan, it was a symbol of the imperial house, and it represented "fire, the sun, justice, obedience, and fidelity".

 Modern usage

-The phoenix is still used in modern Japan and Korea in relation to the head of state:
+The fenghuang is still used in modern Japan and Korea in relation to the head of state: